JairTorres1003/eslint-plugin-sensitive-env/README.md

 # eslint-plugin-sensitive-env [![npm](https://img.shields.io/npm/v/eslint-plugin-sensitive-env)](https://www.npmjs.com/package/eslint-plugin-sensitive-env)

 An ESLint plugin designed to prevent hardcoded sensitive values in your code.
-This plugin ensures that all sensitive values, such as API keys, tokens, passwords, and other environment-specific data, are stored in environment variables instead of being hardcoded into the source code.
+This plugin ensures that sensitive values, such as API keys, tokens, passwords, and other environment-specific data, are stored in environment variables instead of being hardcoded into the source code.

 ## Features

-- Detects hardcoded sensitive values based on predefined or custom environment variable identifiers.
+- Detects hardcoded sensitive values based on `.env` files.
 - Supports `.env` files to define environment variables.
-- Allows configuration of environment files and sensitive value identifiers.
+- Allows configuration of environment files and control over which keys and values are checked.
-- Ignores specific identifiers when configured.
+- Ignores specific keys or values when configured.
+- Predefined non-sensitive values (e.g., 'false', 'null', 'true') are automatically excluded from checks.

 ## Installation